okta/okta.github.io/_source/_posts/2018-07-19-simple-crud-react-and-spring-boot.md

 **NOTE:** If you're unable to log in, you might try opening your app in an incognito window.

-## Spring Security's OAuth vs. OIDC Support
+## Spring Security's OAuth 2.0 vs. OIDC Support

 While working on this post, I collaborated with [Rob Winch](https://twitter.com/rob_winch) (Spring Security Lead) to make sure I used Spring Security efficiently.
 I started out using Spring Security's OAuth 2.0 support and its `@EnableOAuth2Sso` annotation.
 Rob encouraged me to use Spring Security's OIDC support instead and was instrumental in making everything work.
-I thought it might be useful to include a short Q&A with Rob about Spring Security.

-**1. Why is it better to use Spring Security's OIDC support, rather than `@EnableOAuth2Sso`?**

-**2. You're moving SAML and OAuth support back into Spring Security's core, rather than having them as separate projects.
-Why?**

-**3. What is the most challenging thing about maintaining an open source project like Spring Security?**

-**4. What makes you smile about open source?**
+As milestones and releases of Spring Boot 2.1 and Spring Security 5.1 are released, I'll update this post to remove code that's no longer necessary.

 ## Learn More about Spring Boot and React